 And so he became the very bridge between communities and an inspiration to others to become local politicians too.
 Tacoma is a community of communities because of people like Moss.

 “Progress is a hard word to come by.
 I sometimes worry about the word progress, because it indicates understanding.
 That understanding is hard to come about.”

 Harold instead talked about change.
 But change with an eye towards progress.
 Like a mystic, his vision for understanding was simple, and not so simple.

 “We’ve gotten a little better.
 We’re concerned with it, but it is deeper than that.
 It has to be lived and talked through.”

 That’s what Moss did.
-He talked through it.
-He became that man who worked alongside you, who inspired you.
-He inspired other African-Americans to serve on city council, county council, and as mayor.
+He talked through it, and became that man who worked alongside you, who inspired you.
+Moss inspired other African-Americans to serve on city council, county council, and as mayor.
 He’s a builder.
 He uses bricks of respect.

 “If you want respect, you have to give it.
 If you want respect, you have to give respect.”

 Moss is right there with Foss, Staley, Stanup, and Stafford.
 He is a hero who served Tacoma and whose legacy will continue inspiring future heroes.
 Like many, he wasn’t from here originally.